Psp29/Documentation-Public/Monitoring-AWS-ECS/03_Configuring_Fluentbit.md

     ![](__assets__/31.png)

 - Add following lines after the ***"type":"fluentbit"*** in *log_router* block.
 (One more easier way to identify is look for **"name":"log_router"**)
-    **Note***: Create a S3 bucket to store flentbit config file and put that information in place of <flunet-bit-config-bucket-name> and <service-name> here
+    **Note***: Create a S3 bucket to store fluentbit config file and put that information in place of <flunet-bit-config-bucket-name> and <service-name> here

     ```json
     ,